heartandhandstraining/heartandhandstraining.github.io/_posts/2020-03-26-COVID-19-Self-Care.md

 As is, the media says approximately 80% of confirmed cases of COVID-19 are resolved at home, ie without hospitalization, and less than 3% of cases die.
 Improve your individual chances by exercising daily self-care for optimum health.
 Focus less on media drama.

 **Disclaimer:** This is not intended as medical advice.
-All readers are responsible for meeting their own health-care needs as they see fit.
-Note that discomfort/difficulty with breathing, shortness of breath, and poor skin color are signs that medical intervention needs consideration to get the airways cleared and functioning properly.
+All readers are responsible for meeting their own health-care needs as they see fit for their conditions and circumstances.
+Those with underlying conditions may need special considerations (For example: High blood pressure or low blood pressure alters tolerance for changes in body temperature.)
+NOTE: Discomfort/difficulty with breathing, shortness of breath, and poor skin color are signs that medical intervention needs consideration to get the airways cleared and functioning properly.